eslint-stylistic/eslint-stylistic/packages/eslint-plugin/rules/object-property-newline/README.md

 will be prohibited, because two properties, but not all properties, appear on the same line.

-You can specify different options for object literals, destructuring assignments, named imports and exports, type literals, interface declarations and enum bodies:
+You can specify different options for object literals, destructuring assignments, named imports and exports, type literals, interface declarations and enum declarations:

 ```json
 {